Where do I go when I get there?

 What do you do for kids and youth?

 We believe in the next generation so we have lots going on!

 We believe Church should be fun at every age!
 Our Valley Kids programme is designed for kids who are aged 1 and walking up to 11.
 Whether it's learning truth from the bible, singing, dancing or playing games with friends, we want our kids to be empowered in their relationship with Jesus.
 For all parents with babies, we have a designated space for you to enjoy the service stress free.
 With a live link in to the service so you don't miss anything, toys for your little one and a host available to help.

-Our Wildfire programmes for 11-18s run on Friday night in Preston, however our Ignite group (11-14s) go out during the services in Preston for age-appropriate teaching and time to hang out.
+Our Youth78 programmes for 11-18s run on Friday night in Preston, however our Awake group (11-14s) go out during the services in Preston for age-appropriate teaching and time to hang out.

 All of our Kids and Youth leaders are DBS checked.

 Our services run for 90 minutes and we start with singing modern worship songs.
 Our kids join us for the first song and then leave for their programme.
 Then one of our Pastors, team or a guest speaker will preach for around 30 minutes.
 Why not check out some of our recent messages?